 Our solution is thus:

-So, we do use the “consumer” (smaller) version of the Intel Management Engine (Intel ME) binary, a choice that already provides some degree of protection (feature incompatibility) against Intel AMT, and then we take the extra precaution of neutralizing the ME itself (removing everything but the “hardware initialization” module) so that it is truly considered harmless for all practical purposes at this point.
+So, we do use the “consumer” (smaller) version of the Intel Management Engine (Intel ME) binary, a choice that already provides some degree of protection (feature incompatibility) against Intel AMT, and then we take the extra precaution of neutralizing and disabling the ME itself (flipping off a hidden switch, then removing everything but the “hardware initialization” module) so that it is truly considered harmless for all practical purposes at this point.

 No, none that we are aware of, nor have put-in.
-As it relates specifically to Intel AMT, we neutralize the threat by avoiding Intel CPUs that have the hardware chip allowing it, we do not use Intel networking cards, we use a version of the Intel ME that Intel claims does not have these capabilities (yes, we know that “Intel claims…” means we don’t have visibility into the source code, and yes, we know that is a concern, and yes, we are working on solving this) and we neutralize/lobotomize the Intel ME binary, including the “network” and “kernel” parts of the Management Engine.
+As it relates specifically to Intel AMT, we neutralize the threat by avoiding Intel CPUs that have the hardware chip allowing it, we do not use Intel networking cards, we use a version of the Intel ME that Intel claims does not have these capabilities (yes, we know that “Intel claims…” means we don’t have visibility into the source code, and yes, we know that is a concern, and yes, we are working on solving this), we disable the Intel ME using the HAP technique, and we neutralize/lobotomize the Intel ME binary, including the “network” and “kernel” parts of the Management Engine.

 Remember: even if we didn’t neutralize the ME binary, our situation would still be an order of magnitude less worrysome than the enormous security hole that a complete Intel AMT system (with all three “puzzle pieces” put together) represents—a system vulnerable to all-encompassing remote access even when powered off.

-The good news is, we actually do neutralize it on our coreboot-enabled systems, so you can feel safe about using our products.
+The good news is, we actually do neutralize (and disable) it on our coreboot-enabled systems, so you can feel safe about using our products.

 Purism is proud to select CPUs that do not have vPro or AMT chips on them, we are proud to use non-Intel wireless cards to avoid any potential conflict, we are happy to know we use a smaller consumer version of the Intel ME that Intel says cannot work to offer out-of-band remote access, and we are proud to say we take the extra step of further neutralizing the Intel ME.